coryan/coryan.github.io/_posts/2017-01-14-on-benchmarking-part-3.md

 I like data-driven decision making, and I think most software engineers prefer it too.
-Having the necessary data also short-circuits fruitless debate, I am certain the reader has witness or participated in a debate between software engineers argue about two designs for a system as vehemently as if they were using `vi` vs. `emacs`.
+I think the reader has likely witnessed or participated in debates between software engineers where the merits of two designs for a system are bandied back and forth (think: `vi` vs. `emacs`), having data can stop such debates before they start.
-What I like about a data-driven approach is that one must get specific about things like "better performance", and very specific about "these are the assumptions about the system".
+Another thing I like about a data-driven approach is that one must get specific about things like "better performance", and very specific about "these are the assumptions about the system".
-Defining such things clearly also helps in having more productive conversations within a team.
+With clear definitions such questions the conversations inside a team are also more productive.

 ### What do we do if have no data?